pjames266/cryptography-research-journal/README.md

 ![](https://thumbs.dreamstime.com/b/internet-security-concept-ssl-https-lock-symbol-computer-browser-laptop-screen-151635340.jpg)

 Once you leave the website, those keys are discarded.
 On your next visit, a new handshake is negotiated, and a new set of keys are generated.

+Depending on the version of TLS/SSL different symmetric and asymmetric algorithms can be used.
+Some TLS versions can use RSA for its key exchange and handshake while other versions use Diffie-Hellman.
+Versions of TLS also use AES or 3DES for its symmetric encryption bulk data transfers.